zumasys/docs/site/jbase/miscellaneous/jbase-fundamentals/README.md

 002+  jQL sentence parts or comments
 ```

-For example, if a macro named _MYMACRO_ has been created containing _M_ and _CUS.NAME CUS.ADDR CUS.STATE_ on line 1 and 2 respectively, executing the `JED DICT CUSTOMER MYMACRO` command will bring in the editor something that resembles the text below:
+For example, if a macro named _MYMACRO_ has been created containing _M_ and _CUS.NAME CUS.ADDR CUS.STATE_ on line 1 and 2 respectively, executing the `jED DICT CUSTOMER MYMACRO` command will bring in the editor something that resembles the text below:

 ```
 001+  M